aditya-aim/1.Mock/README.md

 NEBIUS_API_KEY=your-nebius-api-key-here  # Required only if using Nebius

 # LLM Configuration
-LLM_PROVIDER=openai  # Options: "openai", "groq", or "nebius" LLM_MODEL=gpt-4     # Model name (e.g., "gpt-4" for OpenAI, "mixtral-8x7b-32768" for Groq, "meta-llama/Meta-Llama-3.1-70B-Instruct-fast" for Nebius)
+LLM_PROVIDER=groq  # Options: "openai", "groq", or "nebius" LLM_MODEL=llama-3.3-70b-versatile  # Model name based on provider
 ```

 **Note:**
 - For OpenAI, use models like "gpt-4", "gpt-3.5-turbo"
-- For Groq, use models like "mixtral-8x7b-32768", "llama2-70b-4096"
+- For Groq, use models like "llama-3.3-70b-versatile"
 - For Nebius, use models like "meta-llama/Meta-Llama-3.1-70B-Instruct-fast"
 - You only need to set the API key for the provider you're using
-- Default provider is OpenAI if not specified
+- Default provider is Groq if not specified

 4. **Run the Server**